Cultural and Heritage Festivals

-All manner of ethnic festivals dot Maryland's landscape, from Polish to African, Greek to Korean, and Caribbean to Ukrainian.
-Even the unique Baltimore "Bawlmer Hon" culture is celebrated, at HonFest each June.
-Also in June, the African American Festival in downtown Baltimore attracts hundreds of thousands to see musical and arts performances.
-The Caribbean Carnival and Parade in Baltimore's Druid Hill Park draws visitors from across Central Maryland and the District of Columbia as does the AFRAM FESTIVAL.
+All manner of ethnic festivals dot Maryland's landscape, from Polish to African, Greek to Korean, and Hispanic/Latinex to Ukrainian.
+Even the unique Baltimore "Bawlmer Hon" culture is celebrated at HONFEST.
+The CARIBBEAN CARNIVAL and Parade in Baltimore's Druid Hill Park draws visitors from across Central Maryland and the District of Columbia as does the AFRAM FESTIVAL.
 The annual KUNTA KINTE HERITAGE FESTIVAL is held at the Annapolis City Dock.
 Several festivals across Maryland pay tribute to Hispanic and Latino cultures, with music, crafts, children's activities, and food including Fiesta Latina, Columbia Pro Cantare, and the annual Hispanic festivals in Frederick and Adelphi.

 The First Americans

 Native American "pow-wows," or dance gatherings, celebrate the heritage of both the indigenous tribes of Maryland and those from across the continent with crafts, classes, food, drumming and dancing.
-Each June, Maryland's Piscataway tribe hosts the American Indian Festival and Pow Wow in Waldorf.
-The annual Drums On the Pocomoke in May in Pocomoke City and the Howard County Pow-Wow in July are smaller, more intimate celebrations, while the annual Baltimore American Indian Center Native American Festival is a larger, more comprehensive event.
-Others, such as American Indian Heritage Day at the Jefferson Patterson Museum in Calvert County in November, are simple celebrations of Native American heritage as part of local history.
+Maryland's Piscataway tribe hosts the American Indian Festival in Upper Malboro.
+The Howard County Pow-Wow is a smaller, more intimate celebration, while the annual Baltimore American Indian Center Native American Festival is a larger, more comprehensive event.
+Others, such as American Indian Heritage Day at the Jefferson Patterson Museum in Calvert County, are simple celebrations of Native American heritage as part of local history.

 Scottish, Irish, and Celtic Festivals

 Festivals to celebrate and preserve Scottish, Irish and Celtic heritage happen in every corner of the state throughout the year, so there are plenty of opportunities to dust off that kilt and get your Irish or Scottish on.
-The annual Mid-Maryland Celtic Festival in May includes whiskey tastings, scything demonstrations, dancers and pipers.
-The Maryland Irish Festival at the Maryland State Fair Grounds in Timonium in November features traditional music and the Kilts and Craic 5K run.
-The oldest Celtic celebration in Maryland, the Southern Maryland Celtic Festival, is held every April at the Jefferson Patterson Park and Museum.
-Elkton’s annual Fair Hill Scottish Games in May has competitions for athletics, dance, fiddling and piping, as well as the Sheep to Shawl game, where contestants sheer, spin and weave in a frenetic race against their fellow contestants and commen sense.
+The Mid-Maryland Celtic Festival includes whiskey tastings, scything demonstrations, dancers and pipers.
+The Maryland Irish Festival at the Maryland State Fair Grounds in Timonium features traditional music and the Kilts and Craic 5K run.
+The oldest Celtic celebration in Maryland, the Southern Maryland Celtic Festival, is generally held at the Jefferson Patterson Park and Museum.
+Elkton’s annual Fair Hill Scottish Games has competitions for athletics, dance, fiddling and piping, as well as the Sheep to Shawl game, where contestants sheer, spin and weave in a frenetic race against their fellow contestants (and common sense).

-Mother Nature’s bounty is recognized with county fairs throughout almost every county in the state between July and October, as well as at the Maryland State Fair in Timonium in August.
-Harvest festivals galore celebrate the annual crops of peaches, strawberries, apples, pumpkins and even honey at the Maryland State Beekeepers Association’s Annual Maryland Honey Harvest Festival in September.
-Even wine and beer are recognized at September’s Maryland Wine Festival in Westminster and Baltimore Beer Week in October.
+Mother Nature’s bounty is recognized with county fairs throughout almost every county in the state, as well as at the Maryland State Fair in Timonium.
+Harvest festivals galore celebrate the annual crops of peaches, strawberries, apples, pumpkins and even honey at the Maryland State Beekeepers Association’s Annual Maryland Honey Harvest Festival.
+Even wine and beer are recognized at September’s Maryland Wine Festival in Westminster and Baltimore Beer Week.